Koredotcom/docs/docs/xo/app-settings/dev-tools/bot-authorization/bot-authentication.md

 Identification and authorization token generated or provided by a web application or web service used to identify the incoming application request, and in some cases, also provides authentication for secure access.
 For more information, see [Setting Up Authorization using an API Key](../setting-up-authorization-using-an-api-key/){:target="_blank"}.

+### Kerberos SPNEGO

+Enables enterprises to use Kerberos SPNEGO authentication flow to connect securely with their internal applications using this security protocol.
+For more information, see the [Setting Up Kerberos SPNEGO authorization profile](../setting-up-the-kerberos-spnego-authorization-profile/){:target="_blank"} article.

 ## Authorization Options

 Each authorization you add to your assistant comes with several options which can be accessed by selecting an authorization profile under **Build > Configurations > Authorization Profiles.**